 15. With the COVID-19 pandemic and its associated costs, African countries more than ever require productive investments to build back better.
-These investments can be channelled towards competitive activities that add significant value - such as in the knowledge economy, technology and innovation, and the digital space - while taking advantage of the economies of scope and scale enabled by AfCFTA.
+These investments can be channelled towards competitive activities that add significant value - such as the knowledge economy, technology and innovation, and the digital space - while taking advantage of the economies of scope and scale enabled by AfCFTA.

-16. In particular, the AfCFTA investment protocol - by harmonizing investment rules on the continent - can raise the level of intra-African investment significantly.
+16. In particular, the AfCFTA investment protocol - by harmonising investment rules on the continent - can raise the level of intra-African investment significantly.
 Unlike FDI from third countries, which targets the primary and natural resources sector, intra-African investment flows concentrate heavily on services, mainly financial services and telecommunications.

-17. This is important for the economic prospects of Africa, because services offer an opportunity to diversify production away from traditional sectors.
-Trade in services is an enabler of exports, and many productions and sales processes.
+17. This is important for the economic prospects of Africa because services offer an opportunity to diversify production away from traditional sectors.
+Trade in services enables exports and many productions and sales processes.
 Indeed, some services - such as transport, financial services, and information and communications services - are vital to easing cross-border business and trade.
-Hence, the flow of services and synergies between the services and goods sectors represents an opportunity for higher value addition that can unlock African industrial and trade potential.
+Hence, the flow of services and synergies between the services and goods sectors represents an opportunity for higher value addition to unlocking African industrial and trade potential.